Is My Employer Right About Not Providing a PF Account Due to My Salary?

 Dear Friend,

-Your employer can not refuse to provide you a PF account on the basis that your basic salary is more than Rs.
-6500/- as it is clear that you are already a PF member thru the previous employer now you have a right to transfer your previous PF accumulations to the present one as to increase the length of pensionable service.
+Your employer cannot refuse to provide you a PF account on the basis that your basic salary is more than Rs.
+6500/-, as it is clear that you are already a PF member through the previous employer.
+Now, you have the right to transfer your previous PF accumulations to the present one to increase the length of pensionable service.

 With regards,